Mertook/SMTweaks/readme.txt

 ### Space Marine Tweaks - By Darox ###

-This is an overhaul mod for 40k & Rosigma that remakes the Space Marine faction to give them a unique identity and make them feel like proper elite supersoldiers.
+This is an overhaul mod for 40k & Rosigma that remakes the Space Marine faction and Deathwatch strategy to give them unique identities and make them feel like proper elite supersoldiers.

 New Features:
 - A proper Marine upgrade tree, transforming weak starting Neophytes all the way to Veteran Terminators